Getting Started with Functional Music Programming

 cabal install HSoM

-Now let's play something!
-Start your synth (perhaps with an alias like above synth
+Now, let's play something!
+Start your synth (perhaps with an alias like the one above: synth

 ).
 Start ghci